-(LAutt ne and of registrati as specified in its charter) Delaware 23-2874736 (State or other jurisdiction of incorporation or organization) (I.R.S.
-Employer Identification No.) 10590 Hamilton Avenue Cincinnati, Ohio 45231 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (513) 851-4900 Securities registered pursuant to Section 12(b) of the Act: Title of Class Name of Each Exchange on Which Registered 11.6% Junior Subordinated Debentures Preferred Securities Guaranty Preferred Share Purchase Rights None Securities registered pursuant to Section 12(g) of the Act: None equired to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES X NO Indicate by check mark whether the registrant is an accelerated filer (as defined in Rule 12b-2 of the Act).
-YES NO X On August 14, 2003 there were 7,118,665 Common Shares issued and of Hillman Group Capital Trust.
-The Trust Preferred Securities trade on the outstanding by the Registrant and 4,217,724 Trust Preferred Securities issued and outstanding by the Remercian Stock Exchange under symbol HLM.Pr.
+(Exact name of registran t as specified in its charter) Delaware 23-2874736 (State or other jurisdiction of incorporation or organization) (I.R.S.
+Employer Identification No.) 10590 Hamilton Avenue Cincinnati, Ohio 45231 (Address of principal executive offices) (Zip Code) Registrant's telephone number, including area code: (513) 851-4900 Securities registered pursuant to Section 12(b) of the Act: Title of Class Name of Each Exchange on Which Registered 11.6% Junior Subordinated Debentures Preferred Securities Guaranty Preferred Share Purchase Rights None Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark whether the registrant (1) has filed all reports required to be fil 12 months (or for such shorter period that the registrant was required to file such report ed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding tts), and (2) has been subject to such filing requirements for the past 90 days.
+YES [X] NO [] Indicate by check mark whether the registrant is an accelerated filer (as defined in E Rule 12b-2 of the Act).
+YES [] NO [X] On August 14, 2003 there were 7,118,665 Common Shares issued and outstanding by Hillman Group Capital Trust.
+The Trust Preferred Securities trade on the American Sto Page 1 of 31